 Chocolate is a dough’s best friend.
 Have you ever had a chocolate croissant before?
-Either homemade pain au chocolat, from a bakery, from Paris, made with chocolate pastry, layered with chocolate, etc. No matter how or where they’re served, chocolate pastries are completely divine.
+Either homemade chocolate croissants (known as pain au chocolat), from a bakery, from Paris, made with chocolate pastry, layered with chocolate, etc. No matter how or where they’re served, chocolate pastries are completely divine.

 These chocolate crescents couldn’t be any simpler.
 Sometimes shortcuts in the kitchen are welcomed with open arms, especially when life gets a little hectic.
 There’s just a few quick steps to get down: roll out, fill, roll up, bake.
 You can use chocolate chips, dark chocolate, semi-sweet chocolate, or heck – even white chocolate would be incredible.
 This time I used semi-sweet chocolate chips and a chopped dark chocolate bar.

 Mini (no yeast) cinnamon buns are another easy recipe that uses crescent dough.
 It’s always great to have options when you need a sweet treat– and fast!